camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Querying

 The process engine queries allow to filter by a specific tenant-id.
-The following snippet shows a query that retrieves all deployments for tenant `tenant1`:
+The following snippet shows how to retrieve all deployments for tenant `tenant1`:

 ```java
 List<Deployment> deployments = repositoryService